The application for January 2018 admission is now closed. The application for August 2018 admission will open October 1, 2017.

 The BSN is offered through WSU Spokane, WSU Tri-Cities, and Yakima.

 The BSN program prepares you with a blend of course work, skills practice, simulation, and clinical experience.
 You will learn foundational skills and theories in class.
 Critical thinking and nursing skills are developed in the practice lab working with preceptors in a safe, controlled environment.
-Simulation – either using high fidelity manikins or staged with real people – allows you to apply the skills and nursing theories while working on communication, teamwork, and making sound clinical decisions.
-In addition to countless hours in the practice and simulation lab, you will log more than 950 hours in clinical settings outside the college preparing you for successful nursing practice.
+Simulation – either using high-fidelity mannequins or staged with real people – allows you to learn clinical skills, plus lessons in communication, teamwork, and crisis management.
+In addition to hours in the practice and simulation lab, you will log more than 950 hours in clinical settings outside the college, all in preparation for a successful nursing career.

 All pre-licensure BSN students attend class full-time on campus.
 Part-time study options are not available.
 View courses and plan of study.